segment-boneyard/parallel-ware/Readme.md

 # parallel-ware

-  A [ware](https://github.com/segmentio/middleware) clone that executes middleware in parallel.
-Supports a simple API for managing execution order.
+  Execute middleware in parallel.
+For executing in series, see [ware](https://github.com/segmentio/ware).

 ## Example